vik-s/quartz/content/projects/newsletter/long form/What it takes to design an RF integrated circuit.md

 The bread and butter of RFIC design is still the basic circuits you learn in school, and most design managers are weary of implementing any "unproven" techniques published in papers or conferences.
 Additionally, the specifications that are agreed to are often based on a previous product that was successful, so in all likelihood, using a similar circuit topology will ensure the greatest chances of success.
 You might even be designing a derivative product- that is, a slight improvement on an earlier product.
 This could be a wider frequency range, a different supply voltage, or a few additional features.
 In such cases, there is no reason to start afresh with a new circuit topology.
 Simply use what has worked before and make the necessary changes.

 If you're lucky to get to work on a brand new project that's not a derivative, it is important that you floorplan first.
 You are given a certain chip size, and your design should fit into it.
 So don't plan on making any monstrous inductors.
 The best thing to do at this point is to quickly design a schematic and estimate the values of components that will be necessary.
 Plan out where your transistors will go, how your inductors will be placed and in what orientation to minimize coupling, where your connections to the external world will be placed, and where the supply bypass capacitors will go.
 Even run some simulations in an electromagnetic tool if you need to validate that your floorplan will work.
-Communicate with the packaging team to ensure that you can eventually interface your chip to the outside world.
+Communicate with the packaging team and understand where the input-output pins should be placed to ensure it can be packaged into a product later.
 A little prep work here can go a long way.
 Once this is reasonably in place, you can actually design the circuit.

 Circuit design is where the meat and potatoes are.
 This is the most exciting part of the process for most.
 You get to optimize the design to ensure that you extract the best performance possible.
 You iterate over the design to meet all the current draw requirements, gain, linearity and matching specifications provided.
 In addition, you will have to verify that the design:
 - works over process variation by simulating corners and running statistical monte-carlo simulations